If everyone's busy in your agency, no-one's wasting any time. Right?

 “So cut through it."

-According to Kent, you and your team will always have infinite demands on your time.
+You and your team will always have infinite demands on your time.
 It's the norm.

 “There will always be over-demand for the resources you have.
 There are millions of ways to spend your time."